DonDebonair/pelican-bootstrap3/README.md

 This theme has support for the
 [Tipue Search plugin](https://github.com/getpelican/pelican-plugins/tree/master/tipue_search).

-All you have to do, is enable the plugin, and the theme will add a search box on the right side of the menu.
+All you have to do, is:
+- enable the plugin, and the theme will add a search box on the right side of the menu
+- Add `DIRECT_TEMPLATES = (('search'))` in your `pelicanconf.py`.

 ### Footer